EVS Encryption

 Who Can Use the Encryption Function?

-• When a user who does not have the Security Administrator permissions needs to use the encryption function, the condition varies depending on whether the user is the first one ever in the current region or project to use this function.
+When a user uses the encryption function, the condition varies depending on whether the user is the first one ever in the current region or project to use this function.

 Note